Ernie Harwell: Awards and honors

 The National Sportscasters and Sportswriters Association named Harwell as Michigan Sportscaster of the Year 19 times, and inducted him into its Hall of Fame in 1989.
 In 1991, Harwell was inducted into the American Sportscasters Association Hall of Fame.
 Harwell was also honored by the Baseball Hall of Fame in 1981 as the fifth broadcaster to receive its Ford C. Frick Award, and was elected to the Michigan Sports Hall of Fame and the National Radio Hall of Fame in 1998, among many other honors.
 In 2001, Harwell was the recipient of the prestigious Ty Tyson Award for Excellence in Sports Broadcasting, awarded by the Detroit Sports Media Association (DSMA).
 In 2009, Harwell was named the first recipient of the DSMA's Ernie Harwell Lifetime Contribution Award (the "Ernie".)
 The award honor individuals from sports media who have contributed outstanding time and effort to the betterment of sports broadcasting through a lifetime body of work.
 He was named a Lifetime Member of the Detroit Sports Media Association.
 Emory University inducted Harwell to its Hall of Fame in 1990.
 The Georgia Sports Hall of Fame inducted Harwell in 2008.
 In 2010 Harwell was named as a recipient of the Vin Scully Lifetime Achievement Award from Fordham University radio station WFUV.
 The press box at Detroit's Comerica Park was officially named the "Ernie Harwell Media Center" following his retirement from broadcasting.
 The Cleveland Indians also named their visiting radio booth at Progressive Field after Harwell.
 The site of Tiger Stadium at one time had a sign on the fence as "Ernie Harwell Park", but it is not currently or officially a city park.

+In addition to professional accolades, Harwell’s cultural impact was commemorated in Detroit with a life-sized bronze statue outside Comerica Park, unveiled in 2011.
+His voice has also been sampled in local music and frequently cited in retrospectives on the city’s sports history.